Aviah/one-click-django-docs/what_next.md

 So when you move a site to https, it does not require many changes on the django side: Your django code continues to get the same unencrypted traffic.
 However, it's still important to get into the details in order to implement https properly.

-The recommended practice is to move everything to https, and avoid mixed http/https websites.
+The recommended practice is to move entire site to https, and avoid mixed http/https websites.

 Here is a general overview of the steps to move the site to https: